chq1155/Homepage-of-CAO-Hanqun/index.md

 >April 2021 - April 2022.
 General-Affair Committee.
 - Coordinated with 13 committees to provide service for over 1400 members for one year.
 - Integrated Plan for each activity to ensure smooth organization and improvement for next time.
-- Prepared 6 face-to-face activities such as Mid-Autumn Event for celebrating the Chinese traditional festival.

 ### MUA Men's Basketball Team
 >September 2019 - Now.
 Vice Captain/Team Member